saturnlighting/literature-review/README.md

 <!-- E.g. road lighting? -->

 The review is organized as follows.
 Chapter 2 describes the methodology used for the selection of papers.
-Chapter 3 critically analyses the reviewed articles and identifies gaps in the research.
-Chapter 4 closes the work with the conclusions.
+Chapter 3 presents the results of the papers reviewed.
+Chapter 4 critically analyses the results and identifies gaps in the research.
+Chapter 5 closes the work with the conclusions.

 # Methodology